By Jeff Blakley

 The outpouring of grief in the community was remarkable and the complete memorial service, given by Dr. P. S. Merrill, pastor of the First Methodist Church in Miami, was published in the newspaper.
 The service was held at the First Baptist Church in Homestead.
 On January 30, 1915, more than a year after her death, she was remembered by the W.C.T.U. in a memorial service held at the Redland Methodist Episcopal Church.

-The pall bearers were Sidney E. Livingston, S. T. Parker, Edward C. Loveland, C. H. Miller, Wilmer H. Cast and Earl Hair.
-Harriet is buried in an unmarked grave in the Woodbury plot at Naranja.
-The grave may have had a marker at one time, but it does not have one now.
+The pall bearers were Sidney E. Livingston, S. T. Parker,5 Edward C. Loveland, C. H. Miller,6 Wilmer H. Cast and Earl Hair.
+Harriet is buried in the Woodbury plot at Naranja in Section B, lot 11, grave 1N.
+For many years, the grave was unmarked, but a family member recently placed a nice marker on the grave.

-After Harriet’s death, Rev. Kahl and his daughter, Myoma, continued to live in the house that was built for them in 1912 by carpenters from Detroit.5
+After Harriet’s death, Rev. Kahl and his daughter, Myoma, continued to live in the house that was built for them in 1912 by carpenters from Detroit.7

 Rev. Joseph A. Kahl, Part I